BASIS FOR OPERATIONS INVOLVING NEGATIVE NUMBERS

 Where did these rules come from?
 What is the basis for them?
 How were they arrived at?
 What assumptions underlie them?
 Why is a negative number times a positive number a negative number?
 Why is a negative number times a negative number a positive number?
 Which of these operations involving negative numbers have a natural, intuitive, easily understood meaning and which don't?
 Does the idea of multiplying anything by a negative number make any sense?

 The concept of a negative number makes sense when viewed as representing something like debt or a point below zero on some scale such as one finds on a thermometer.
 One thinks of the signed numbers that are used in algebra as points on a line with a zero point marked and positive numbers to the right of zero and negative numbers to the left of zero.
 When it comes to operations on them, they are perhaps best thought of as vectors.
-A +5, for example, can be viewed as a vector extending 5 units to the right and a -5 can be viewed as a vector extending 5 units to the left --- the two vectors being mirror images of each other and acting as negators or annihilators of each other on the operation of addition in the sense that +5 + (-5) = 0.
+For example, +5 can be viewed as a vector extending 5 units to the right of zero and and a -5 can be viewed as a vector extending 5 units to the left of zero --- the two vectors being mirror images of each other and acting as negators or annihilators of each other on the operation of addition in the sense that +5 + (-5) = 0.

-A "-1" can be viewed as a unit vector extending in the negative direction.
-If we think of "-1" as an object it is natural to view the sum of two -1's as a -2, the sum of three -1's as a - 3, etc. and to view the sum of a positive number and a negative number as being equal to the difference in their absolute values with the sign of the larger.
-Thus the rules for the addition of signed numbers given above make sense and are what we would expect in regarding them as vectors.
+If we view "-1" as a unit vector extending in the negative direction it is natural to view -2 as the sum of two -1's , -3 as the sum of three -1's, -n as the sum of n “-1's”, and -a = a×(-1).
+Moreover, it is natural and intuitive to view the sum of a positive number and a negative number as being equal to the difference in their absolute values with the sign of the larger.
+Thus the rules for the addition of signed numbers given above seem natural and what we would expect in regarding them as vectors.
 How about the operation of subtraction on signed numbers?
 Note that the rule above reduces subtraction to an operation of addition --- adding the additive inverse of the subtrahend.
 Does the operation give what one would intuitively expect?
 What would one intuitively expect the result to be from the operation 9 - 2?
-The answer is 7.
+Our rule gives 7.
 That makes sense.
 What about -5 - (-6)?
-Or 10 - (-5)?
-It doesn’t make much sense.
-The operation makes sense with positive numbers but not much sense with negative numbers.
+What might we expect that to be?
+Our rule gives +1.
+Does intuition give us any help on what this result should be?
+Can one give an intuitive explanation to that result?
+Does it make any sense?
+Could we have arrived at the result by intuition?

 How about the concept of multiplying a negative number by a positive number?
 It is natural to expect this to produce a scaling effect on the negative number in the same way multiplying a positive number by a positive number produces a scaling effect and this is just what the rule above does.
 So here again the rule makes sense and gives what we would expect.